faradawn/tutorials/linux/flashnet/2023-09-22-install-cuda-nvidia-gpu-rtx.md

 ## Errors
 ```
+# [2023-11-28] Warning guess X-path.
+#   Warning is okay, nvida-smi is normal.
+WARNING: nvidia-installer was forced to guess the X library path '/usr/lib64'
+         and X module path '/usr/lib64/xorg/modules'; these paths were not
+         queryable from the system.
+If X fails to find the NVIDIA X driver
+         module, please install the `pkg-config` utility and the X.Org
+         SDK/development package for your distribution and reinstall the
+         driver.

 # [2023-11-04] After reboot rtx6000, nvida-smi cannot communicate.
 #   Then, purege and reinstall cuda, got error.
 #   Solved by installing linux headers.